GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

 ### `TIMESTAMP` and `DATETIME`

 MySQL has two timestamp types: `TIMESTAMP` and `DATETIME`.
-Both provide microsecond resolultion, but neither actually stores a timezone with the data.
+Both provide microsecond resolution, but neither actually stores a timezone with the data.
 The key difference between the two types is that MySQL converts `TIMESTAMP` values from the current time zone to UTC for storage, and back from UTC to the current time zone for retrieval.
-This does not occur `DATETIME` and data is returned without a timezone.
+This does not occur for `DATETIME` and data is returned without a timezone.
 For `TIMESTAMP`, timezone can be set by time zone offset parameter.

 Spanner has a single timestamp type.
 Data is stored as UTC (there is no separate timezone) Spanner client libraries convert timestamps to UTC before sending them